 A score for comparing products' environmental impact

-On a scale of A to E, this jacket obtained a score of B. Our products' environmental impacts are calculated over their entire life cycle.
+On a scale from A to E, this jacket was given a score of A. Our products' environmental impacts are calculated over their entire life cycle.
 A score is given to each product so that you can easily identify the more eco-friendly products within a particular family (T-shirts, trousers, backpacks).

 Decathlon is a voluntary supporter of this environmentally-friendly labelling approach.